howard-haowen/tsm-wordle/README.md

-# Wordle Clone
+# Any-Language Wordle Clone

 ## Changes in this fork

 I've adapted this code to allow for simply adapting it to another language.
-In my case I adapted it to Gitksan.
+The wordlist and orthography (writing system) here are for the Gitksan language, but this repository is meant to be adapted to other languages.
 I've also added a script for publishing on GitHub Pages.

 _To adapt for your language:_